What Does It Mean to Truly Lead?

 One Bold Step for Leaders

-Toward the end of the conversation, Tom offered a challenge — one that could change how you lead in just 30 minutes.
+Toward the end of the conversation, Tom offered a challenge that could change how you lead in about 30 minutes.

 Do a scatterplot of your leadership.

-Take the Support Challenge Matrix and reflect on how you show up with key people in your life: team members, direct reports, your spouse, your kids.
-Where do you land — do you over-support?
+Take the Support Challenge Matrix and reflect on how you show up with the key people in your life: team members, direct reports, your spouse, your kids.
+Where do you land?
+Do you over-support?
 Over-challenge?
 Abdicate?
 Dominate?

-Then, if you’re brave enough, ask someone you trust to place you on the matrix.
+Then, if you are brave enough, ask someone you trust to place you on the matrix.

 Don’t defend.
 Just listen.
 And let their honesty liberate you.